ericmwalsh/exchange_wrapper_gem/README.md

 ### `#backfill`
 * *coming soon*
-* Might be impossible for...
-Bitstamp and Cryptopia
+* Looks like this may not be implemented/doesn't function for...
+Bitstamp, Cryptopia, and Mercatox

 ### `#orders`
 * *coming soon*
+* Looks like this may not be implemented/doesn't function for...
+Mercatox

 ## Contributing